microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 <p><img src="images/mcc_usb_interfaces.jpg" width="500"/></p>

 #### USB CDC Communication Interface
-The communication interface is the one that sets up how the communication flows in the setup.
+The communication interface determines how the communication flow between the host and device.
 The Abstract Control Model (ACM) is used as a subclass but few of the supported commands are needed.
 Three Functional Descriptors are also required:
 * Header - Required for Functional Descriptors
-* ACM - Tells the host what commands the device supports (D1 indicates that device supports basic *Line Coding* and *Control Line State* commands needed for terminal applications)
+* ACM - Tells the host what commands the device supports (D1 indicates that device supports basic Line Coding and Control Line State commands needed for terminal applications)
-* Union - Tells the host the relationship between two or more interface
+* Union - Tells the host the relationship between two or more interfaces
 <p><img src="images/mcc_usb_interface_comm.jpg" width="500"/></p>

 ### USB CDC Data Interface
 All communication is sent over the data interface for this basic Virtual Serial Port application.
 The Packet Size field determines how much data can be transmitted in one USB packet.
-The data sent can be bigger or smaller and the stack will transmit less or split it up in smaller packages.
+The data sent can be bigger or smaller and the stack will transmit a less amount or split it up in smaller packages.
 <p><img src="images/mcc_usb_interface_data.jpg" width="500"/></p>

 ### Device Clock Setup
 This example is configured to run on 24 MHz.
 The minimum oscillator frequency for USB on the AVR DU is 12 MHz.
 <p><img src="images/mcc_clock_control.jpg" width="500"/></p>

-The application uses a delay function to blink a LED if the USB connection fails.
+The application uses a delay function to blink an LED if the USB connection fails.
 This delay function is dependent on knowing the main clock speed through the F_CPU define.
-In this project it has been set up as a preprocessed define macro in the project settings as seen in the image below.
+Here, this has been set up as a preprocessed define macro in the project settings, as seen in the image below.

 <p><img src="images/mplab_macros.jpg" width="500"/></p>

-Alternatively it could have been added in the main file as `#define F_CPU 24000000UL` above the delay include.
+Alternatively, it could have been added in the main file as `#define F_CPU 24000000UL` above the `#include <util/delay.h>` line.

 ### USB Voltage Detection Setup
 To ensure that the USB peripheral only tries to attach to the bus when the Curiosity Nano is connected to the PC, the Analog Comparator will periodically check if the voltage is within the acceptable range for V<sub>BUS</sub>.